ericbiewener/react-global-events/README.md

 # React Global Events
-Broadcast `SyntheticEvent`s from any React component to any others which are subscribed to that event.
+Broadcast [`SyntheticEvents`](https://facebook.github.io/react/docs/events.html) from any React component to any others which are subscribed to that event.

 ## Use
 The most common implementation is to have a single root component listen for events.